 As an alumnus, I can safely say that I would not be in the position that I am in now

 if it weren’t for the BEM program.
-I would like to thank the School of Management
+I would like to thank the College of Business and

-faculty for opening my eyes to a career field that I previously never realized existed.
+Security Management faculty for opening my eyes to a career field that I previously

 Addendum - May, 2020